Banks love our money. The more capital they hold, the more they can use it to make more money.

 If you go this route, you and your partner can double-count investments in joint accounts.
 As long as you both reach the $100,000 threshold as a sum of your own individual and joint assets, you can both waive your premium banking fees.

-Smart Plus accountholders also get a $50 fee rebate on up to three authorized users – either free with Visa Infinite, or a net cost of $49 with Visa Infinite Privilege.
+Smart Plus accountholders also get a $50 fee rebate on up to three authorized users.
+That means supplementary cards are free with Visa Infinite, or reduced to $49 with Visa Infinite Privilege.

 For existing cardholders looking to later take advantage of this chequing package, you’ll even receive a pro-rated retroactive rebate if you’ve already paid the credit card annual fee.